Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Timing performance

 \subsection{SiPM readout method}

-The timing performance was also compared between two SiPM readout schemes (using configurations \rowref{row:2023Series} and \rowref{row:2023Independent} in \tabref{tab:Configurations}), as shown in \tabref{tab:ReadoutComparison}.
-The large differences between $\sigma((\tleft + \tright)/2)$ and $\sigma((\tleft - \tright)/2)$, which were observed only in the 2023 beam test, may be attributed to insufficient time-walk correction based on TOT instead of the charge (see \secref{sec:TimeResolutionEvaluationMethod}).
-In the independent-readout (single-readout) configuration, $\sigma((\tleft - \tright)/2)$ was \SI{33}{ps} (\SI{27}{ps}), worse than (close to) the counter resolutions presented in the previous sections.
-Given that the lower bound of $\sigma((\tleft + \tright)/2)$ is $\sigma((\tleft - \tright)/2)$ even with a perfect time-walk correction, the observed \SI{33}{ps} value of $\sigma((\tleft - \tright)/2)$ in the independent-readout configuration is therefore not favorable.
-Furthermore, the independent-readout scheme requires three times as many readout channels as the single-readout scheme.
-Therefore, the single-readout scheme was adopted as the baseline configuration, considering both timing performance and channel count.
+The timing performance was compared between the two SiPM readout schemes (configurations \rowref{row:2023Series} and \rowref{row:2023Independent} in \tabref{tab:Configurations}), as summarized in \tabref{tab:ReadoutComparison}.
+The large discrepancies between $\sigma((\tleft + \tright)/2)$ and $\sigma((\tleft - \tright)/2)$, which were observed only in the 2023 beam test, may be attributed to insufficient time-walk correction when using ToT instead of pulse charge (see \secref{sec:TimeResolutionEvaluationMethod}).
+In the independent-readout and series-readout (single-readout) configurations, the values of $\sigma((\tleft - \tright)/2)$ were \SI{33}{ps} and \SI{27}{ps}, respectively.
+The quantity $\sigma((\tleft - \tright)/2)$ represents the lower bound of $\sigma((\tleft + \tright)/2)$ even with perfect time-walk correction.
+Consequently, the \SI{33}{ps} limit observed in the independent-readout configuration suggests that this scheme is less favorable for achieving high timing resolution.
+Furthermore, the independent-readout scheme requires three times as many channels as the series-readout scheme.
+Given these considerations of both timing performance and channel count, the series-readout scheme was adopted as the baseline configuration.